 For apartment dwellers — and the managers of the buildings they live in — it’s tough to manage the boxes that pile up, sometimes clogging precious space for days.
 (If not watched, packages also can be stolen or left out in the rain.)

 The problem’s only getting worse, says Rick Haughey, vice president of the non-profit National Multifamily Housing Council, which represents many owners, developers and managers of apartment housing.
-People are ordering more heavy, oversize and perishable items than ever before, he notes, and building managers are “tasked with finding new and creative ways to meet the demand for package storage, sorting and security.”
+People are ordering more heavy, oversized and perishable items than ever before, he notes, and building managers are “tasked with finding new and creative ways to meet the demand for package storage, sorting and security.”

 The problem is especially acute around the holidays, but continues all year.

 “Now, you’ve got a lot of perishables coming in.
 And things like tires can be ordered online at discount prices.
 That means four tires are sitting in the leasing office, along with items like flat-pack furniture and even bed mattresses,” Haughey says.
 “They might be there for days or potentially weeks if you’re away on vacation.
-There doesn’t seem to be perfect solution, but locker systems and delivery hubs come close.”
+There doesn’t seem to be a perfect solution, but locker systems and delivery hubs come close.”

 There are a growing number of technologies and services aimed at alleviating the delivery problem in apartment foyers.